jnidzwetzki/jnidzwetzki.github.io/_posts/2025-06-03-art-of-query-optimization.md

     end
 ```

 A further feature of the server mode is that the queries can also be executed (`EXPLAIN (ANALYZE)`) instead of only being planned (`EXPLAIN`).
-When only the planning of the query is performed, the tool works much faster and can complete iterating over the given search space quickly.
-On the other hand, if the query is actually executed, further information such as the actual number of returned tuples or the execution time is provided by PostgreSQL.
+When only the planning of the query is performed, the tool operates much faster and can quickly iterate over the given search space.
+On the other hand, if the query is actually executed, PostgreSQL provides further information, such as the actual number of returned tuples or the execution time.

 ## Generated Drawings
 The plan explorer tool creates several different drawings from one query.
 These drawings are: